zuplo-samples/mysql-planetscale-postgrest/README.md

 # MySQL PostgREST

 Do you wish you could interact with your MySQL database via API/SDK like Supabase?
 Look no further!
-This project shows you exactly how to recreate the Supabase API and developer experience.
+This project shows you exactly how to recreate the Supabase/PostgREST API and developer experience.
+[Try the demo](https://mysql-postgrest.zuplopreview.net/).

 ## Installation